St Catherine of Siena Church, Cocking: The chancel

 Set in the north-east corner of the chancel is the remains of an 11th-century gravestone which was discovered in the foundations of the chancel north wall during the 1896 re-building.
 It is 2 ft 0 in wide and 2 ft 5 in tall.
 On its face is a Y-shaped cross within a rectangular border.

 On the east wall of the chancel is an aumbry, behind a brass door engraved with the cross.
 Above this is a candelabra indicating that the Blessed Sacrament is preserved in the aumbry.
 On the altar table is the altar cross which is made of iron, gilded and inlaid with mosaic and mother of pearl; this dates from 1896.
 The earlier altar cross is now above the western door in the nave.

 On the south wall of the chancel is a triangle-headed piscina dating from the early 14th century; this was uncovered during the 1896 restoration.

 Also in the chancel are grave stones for three incumbents of the parish.
 On the east wall is the grave stone to James Maidlow, who died in 1791, aged 62.
-He was curate for 24 years and the Latin text claims that "he was happily endowed with a very witty temperament".
+He was curate for 24 years and the Latin text claims that "he was Happily endowed with the finest ability".
 On the south wall are the grave stones to Melmoth Skynner, who was vicar for 24 years and died in 1822 at the age of 90, while the other, with a Latin inscription, is in memory of James Barker, who was vicar for 28 years and also Archdeacon of Chichester.
 He died in 1736, aged 71.
 According to the Latin inscription: "He was content with his lot, yet not unworthy of a better one".